kensho-technologies/graphql-compiler/README.rst

 below.
 SQL edges gets rendered as :code:`out_edgeName` and :code:`in_edgeName` in the source and destination GraphQL objects respectively and edge traversals get compiled to SQL joins between the source and destination tables using the specified columns.
-We use the term :code:`direct_edges` since the compiler may support other types of SQL edges in the future such as edges that are backed by SQL `association tables <https://en.wikipedia.org/wiki/Associative_entity>`__.
+We use the term :code:`direct_edges` below since the compiler may support other types of SQL edges in the future such as edges that are backed by SQL `association tables <https://en.wikipedia.org/wiki/Associative_entity>`__.

 .. code:: python